-The TWAC was made using 3 wt.% of NaCl and 600 W was collected for MB adsorption experiments.
-The MB removal (%) is considered to be a function of the adsorption time.
-This was investigated using the collected activated carbon product for various adsorption times (0-180 minute) and the results is shown in Fig. 9.
-Rapid adsorption is observed in the first 20 min of contract time followed by a more gradual adsorption rate in the contact time range of 20-60 min.
+The TWAC was made using 3 wt.% of NaCl, and 600 W was collected for MB adsorption experiments.
+The MB removal (%) is a function of the adsorption time.
+This was investigated using the collected activated carbon product for various adsorption times (0-180 minutes), and the results are shown in Fig. 9.
+Rapid adsorption is observed in the first 20 min of contact time, followed by a more gradual adsorption rate in the contact time range of 20-60 min.
 The results show that the equilibrium was achieved at 60 min of contract time.
-The rapid initial stage of the adsorption process is due to high MB concentration gradient, providing significant driving forces towards adsorption sites [39], and the availability of an initial large number of vacant surface-active sites on the TWAC, which attracted the MB by electrostatic force [40].
-At the equilibrium stage, the filling of the originally vacant sites becomes attracted, which leads to the presence of repulsive forces between the adsorbed MB molecules on the TWAC surface and MB molecules from solution [41].
-The percentage of MB removed after reaching equilibrium is in the range between 96.36% and 97.74%.
-This high percentage of MB removed is attributed to the high content of basic surface functional groups providing electrostatic attractions and porous structure for easy transfer of MB from aqueous solutions via macropores to mesopores and micropores.
-Therefore, 60 min contract time was set for further MB adsorption experiments.
+The rapid initial stage of the adsorption process is due to the high MB concentration gradient, providing significant driving forces towards adsorption sites [39], and the availability of an initial large number of vacant surface-active sites on the TWAC, which attracted the MB by electrostatic force [40].
+At the equilibrium stage, the filling of the originally vacant sites becomes saturated, which leads to repulsive forces between the adsorbed MB molecules on the TWAC surface and MB molecules from solution [41].
+The percentage of MB removed after reaching equilibrium ranges between 96.36% and 97.74%.
+This high percentage of MB removal is attributed to the high content of basic surface functional groups providing electrostatic attractions and porous structure for easy transfer of MB from aqueous solutions via macropores to mesopores and micropores.
+Therefore, 60 min contact time was set for further MB adsorption experiments.

 Fig. 9.
-Adsorption equilibrium time with contact time of 0-180 minutes for TWAC made with 3 wt.% of NaCl and 600 W.
+Adsorption equilibrium time with contact time of 0-180 minutes for TWAC made with 3 wt.% of NaCl and 600 W